 A team of education professors provide learning pedagogy during script development.
 The school districts assist with curriculum alignment, and classroom teachers are consulted throughout the entire process from brainstorming to filming.

 PBS Station Affiliates

 We love PBS!
-Houston Public Media partnered with Take the Stage to produce the pilot episode and educational videos in Houston.
+Houston Public Media partnered with Take the Stage to produce the pilot episode, educational videos, and the "Inside Vibes" interstitial series in Houston.

-Now, as Take the Stage is expanding its reach across the country, we are looking to partner with PBS stations that also believe in the vision to provide arts education for kids.
+Now, as this media expands its reach across the country, Take the Stage looks to partner with all PBS stations that believe in the vision to provide free arts education for kids.